ColinChen2/Compiler/README.md

 npm install
 npm start
 ```

+1. Your can use node script like chapter1.
-your can view them in browser.
+2. Your can also view them in browser: [github.io](https://colinchen2.github.io/Compiler).